igrishaev/pg2/docs/arrays.md

  {:id 2 :text_arr ["foo" nil "bar"]}]
 ~~~

 Postgres supports plenty of operators for arrays.
-Say, the `&&` one checks if
+Say `&&` checks if
 there is at least one common element on both sides.
 Here is how we find those
 records that have either "tree", "four", or "five":